ColOfAbRiX/the-road-to-fp/01_different_way_of_thinking.md

 ## Use math to reason on your code

-FP has a strong foundation in a branch of mathematics called Category Theory which is essentialy a tool that can be used to:
+FP has a strong foundation in a branch of mathematics called Category Theory which is essentially a tool that can be used to:

 * express relationships between types;
 * discover new relationships;